-The distribution industries serving the energy and industrial end markets are competitive.
-These industries are highly fragmented, comprised of both a small number of large distributors, each with many locations, as well as numerous smaller regional and local companies, many of which operate from a single location or focus on a single product line.
+The distribution companies serving the energy and industrial end markets are both numerous and competitive.
+This industry is highly fragmented, comprised of large distributors, each with many locations, who aggregate and distribute several product lines, or the distributor could be a product line specialist, as well as numerous smaller regional and local companies, many of which operate from a single location and either aggregate and distribute several product lines or focus on a single product line.
 While some large distributors compete in both markets, most companies focus on either the energy or industrial end market.
-In the energy market, some of the larger companies against whom we compete include Ferguson Enterprises, Inc. (a subsidiary of Wolseley, plc), MRC Global, Inc., Russell Metals, Inc. and Shale-Inland Holdings LLC.
+In the energy market, some of the larger companies against whom we compete include Ferguson Enterprises, Inc. (a subsidiary of Wolseley, plc), MRC Global, Inc., Russell Metals, Inc., DXP Enterprises, Inc. and Shale-Inland Holdings LLC.
 In the industrial market, some of the larger companies against whom we compete include Ferguson Enterprises, Inc. (a subsidiary of Wolseley, plc), W.W.
-Grainger, Inc., HD Supply, Inc. and Fastenal Company.
+Grainger, Inc., HD Supply, Inc., MSC Industrial Direct Co., Inc., Applied Industrial Technologies, Inc., DXP Enterprises, Inc. and Fastenal Company.